Hyporhamphus ihi: Description

 The garfish is an unusual looking fish with many distinct features such as its elongated slender body, as well as its long lower jaw.
-The garfish typically grows to about 22 centimeters.
+The garfish typically grows to about 22 cm.
 The colouring of the fish allows it to appear somewhat camouflaged due to it having a greenish blue upper body with brown flecks and a silver-white belly and underbody.
 According to Montgomery and Saunders, "the fish can control its coloration by expanding or reducing the pigment in the dorsal melanophores".
-They also have a long silver strip running from the top of the pectoral fin base to the tail.
+They also have a long silver stripe running from the top of the pectoral fin base to the tail.

-The pectoral, dorsal, pelvic and caudal fins are dusky, and the anal fin are pale.
+The pectoral, dorsal, pelvic and caudal fins are dusky, and the anal fin is pale.
 As is usual with fish fins, the pectoral fin allows the fish to turn left or right and also support the stability of the fish.
 The dorsal fin, located well back on the garfish helps it make sharp turns and stabilise rolling.
 Unlike most fishes, the dorsal fin of the garfish lacks spines.
 Rather than having multiple spines running top to bottom, the dorsal fin is soft and veins of cartilage give rigidity to it when needed.
 The pelvic fin aids the fish with stopping quickly and general stability, as well as diving into deeper waters and rising to the surface.
 The caudal fin is the main propulsion fin, also known as the tail.
 Garfish have a forked caudal fin with a large lower lobe, called the hypocercal tail.
 The anal fin on the garfish, which allows it to have further stability in the water, is located at the back of the body.

 Their most distinctive feature is their long lower jaw with an orange tip.
 Their upper jaw is usually longer than wide and their lower jaw is usually longer than the head length, which allows them to detect vibrations caused by prey.
 Due to their mouth posted far back from the front end of their body, "this places the mouth in a superior position making the garfish 'well adapted 'for surface feeding".
 The elongated jaw is a sensory organ, used to detect prey.

 Another feature they obtain is the two to three rows of teeth that they have in both the upper and lower jaw.
 These type of teeth are called tricuspid, there are teeth are on both the premaxillae (which is small cranial bones at the very tip of the upper jaw, and the dentaries (which is an anterior bone of the lower jaw which is an area that bears teeth.